 - 6.5 For the purpose of section 17(8)(a) of the CSP Act, a registered CSP must establish the identity20 of each customer and each of the customer's agents.
-For this purpose, the registered CSP may refer to the Customer Acceptance Form at Annex C as a guide. - 6.6 As set out in regulation 20(2) of the Regulations, a registered CSP must "obtain and record at least the following information of the customer and the customer's agent, if any: - (a) full name, including any alias; - (b) the identity card number, birth certificate number or passport number (in the case of an individual), or the incorporation number or registration number (in the case of a customer that is a body corporate or unincorporate); - (c) existing residential address or address of its place of business or registered office (as the case may be), and contact number; - (d) the date of birth, incorporation or registration, as the case may be; - (e) the nationality/dual nationalities (if applicable) or place of incorporation or registration, as the case may be." - 6.7 Where the customer is a company or foreign company, a registered CSP must also establish and record the identities of all the directors of the company. - 6.8 Where the transaction relates to the formation of a company or other legal person, a registered CSP must establish the identities of the proposed directors of the proposed company or legal person, or (where applicable) the persons acting in similar capacities to directors in relation to the legal person. - 6.9 Where the customer is a sole proprietor, partnership, limited partnership or limited liability partnership, a registered CSP must establish and record the identities of the sole proprietor and partners. - 6.10 Where the customer is a body corporate or unincorporate other than a company, partnership, limited partnership or limited liability partnership, a registered CSP must establish and record the identities of all the persons having executive authority in that body.
+For this purpose, the registered CSP may refer to the Customer Acceptance Form at Annex C as a guide. - 6.6 As set out in regulation 20(2) of the Regulations, a registered CSP must "obtain and record at least the following information of the customer and the customer's agent, if any: - (a) full name, including any alias; - (b) the identity card number, birth certificate number or passport number (in the case of an individual), or the incorporation number or registration number (in the case of a customer that is a body corporate or unincorporate): - (c) existing residential address or address of its place of business or registered office (as the case may be), and contact number; - (d) the date of birth, incorporation or registration, as the case may be; - (e) the nationality or place of incorporation or registration, as the case may be." - 6.7 Where the customer is a company or foreign company, a registered CSP must also establish and record the identities of all the directors of the company. - 6.8 Where the transaction relates to the formation of a company or other legal person, a registered CSP must establish the identities of the proposed directors of the proposed company or legal person, or (where applicable) the persons acting in similar capacities to directors in relation to the legal person. - 6.9 Where the customer is a sole proprietor, partnership, limited partnership or limited liability partnership, a registered CSP must establish and record the identities of the sole proprietor and partners. - 6.10 Where the customer is a body corporate or unincorporate other than a company, partnership, limited partnership or limited liability partnership, a registered CSP must establish and record the identities of all the persons having executive authority in that body. - 6.11 Where the customer is a legal person or legal arrangement, a registered CSP must, apart from identifying the customer, also identify the legal form, constitution and powers that regulate the legal person or legal arrangement.